 The header of the page (in this case it is empty).

-the template you create in the FO designer contains also the following
+of areas the template you create in the FO designer contains

-will normally contain only one document header and one document
+PDF file will normally contain only one document header and

 detail areas (optional).

-the PDF file), the dependent (sub)areas will be
+(added to the PDF file), the dependent (sub)areas will be

 generated.
-The template Header is the first area generated , afterwards all first
+The template Header is the first area generated ,

-area must be generated.
+the area must be generated.
 The XML node property contains

-an XPath expression which points to an element in the input XML file.
-The
+an XPath expression which points to an element in the input

 The delivery includes a file called order.xrewhich

-XML purchase order (using the xcbl schema)
+uses a XML purchase order (using the xcbl schema)

 as input file.
 The following screenshot provides and overview of